semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 This means that during a rollout, the deployment doesn't reconfigure or inform the load balancer that pods are started and stopped.
-It happens automatically through the selector of the service associated to the load balancer.
+It happens automatically through the selector of the service associated with the load balancer.

-If you're wondering how probes and healthchecks play into this, a pod is added as a valid endpoint for a service only if all its containers pass their readiness check.
+If you're wondering how probes and health checks play into this, a pod is added as a valid endpoint for a service only if all its containers pass their readiness check.
 In other words, a pod starts receiving traffic only once it's actually ready for it.